FinnNahon/finnnahon.github.io/content/posts/two_weeks_in_bali_indonesia.md

 After many days in Ubud, we decided we wanted to get away from the popular spots and made the 3-hour car ride to a small town called Medewi, on the west coast of the island.
 Here, locals greeted us just to say hello, and the general atmosphere of the town felt relaxed and laidback.
 The town is known for surfing, and in particular for having the island's longest continuous left-hand point break (this is a surfing term that I only learnt recently).
 Naturally, we decided to get some surf lessons from the locals, despite not having surfed in 20+ years.

 Surfing is hard work, and I could definitely feel it in my body afterwards, particularly my shoulders.
-My eyes also stung from the salt water, desipte these setbacks I did manage to stand on the board for about a second before jumping off.
-We also made the mistake of choosing what is considered a intermediate-to-expert level beach, so that's on us.
+My eyes also stung from the salt water.
+Despite   these setbacks I did manage to stand on the board for about a second before jumping off.
+We also made the mistake of choosing what is considered an intermediate-to-expert level beach, so that's on us.
 Had a great time though.

-In the evening, we had dinner at a local warung and I had a very fresh lobster dinner that had been caught that morning by a local fisherman.
+In the evening, we had dinner at a local warung and I had a fresh lobster dinner that had been caught that morning by a local fisherman.

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54222033565_38fe1b9a4f_k.jpg" width="750px" alt="Fresh Lobster">